IDA Pro MCP server

 ida-pro-mcp --install

-Important: After installation, completely restart IDA Pro and your MCP client (including Claude which runs in the background).
+Important: After installation, completely restart IDA Pro and your MCP client (including Claude which runs in the background via the tray icon) for the changes to take effect.

 Code Modification